kimfrellsen/fmg-ansible-ztp/README.md

 # fmg-ansible-ztp
-fortimanager ansible playbooks to be used for zero touch provisioning
+Fortimanager ansible playbooks to be used for zero touch provisioning

-The playbooks and roles are being upgraded to support FortiManager 6.4.4 and FortiGate 6.4.4. using Ansible Galaxy Collections.
+The playbooks and roles now support FortiManager 6.4.4 and FortiGate 6.4.4 using Ansible Galaxy Collections.

 How to use: